spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-multiple-carts-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that an empty guest cart can't be saved to the database in the customer login.
+Ensure an empty guest cart is not saved to the database upon customer login.

 {% endinfo_block %}